 The primary franchising association in Canada is the Canadian Franchise Association (CFA).
 Membership in the CFA is voluntary and is open to both franchisors and franchisees.
-Membership carries with it an obligation to follow the CFA's code of ethics, which includes an obligation on franchisors to provide prospective franchisees with full and accurate written disclosure of all material facts about the franchise system prior to executing a binding agreement relating to the award of the franchise.
-This obligation applies to all franchisor members, including those operating in provinces that do not (yet) have franchise-specific legislation in place.
+Membership carries with it an obligation to follow the CFA's code of ethics, which, among other things, places an obligation on franchisors to provide prospective franchisees with full and accurate written disclosure of all material facts about the franchise system prior to executing a binding agreement relating to the award of the franchise.
+This obligation applies to all franchisor members of the CFA, including those operating in provinces that do not have franchise-specific legislation in place.